-Brave and honest: one of the most important tasks of a class representative is that he mediates between teachers, professors and his fellow students.
-If one of his fellow student has got a problem with a professor he has a problem as well.
-From my own experience I know that you will have once in a while an argument with one of your teachers or professors about their disrespectful behavior towards some of your fellow students or any other problems that occurred.
+Brave and honest: one of the most important tasks of a class representative is that he mediates between teachers, professors, and his fellow students.
+If one of his fellow students has got a problem with a professor he has a problem as well.
+From my own experience, I know that you will have once in a while an argument with one of your teachers or professors about their disrespectful behavior towards some of your fellow students or any other problems that occurred.
 And it will be you that has to solve this conflict and take the interests of your fellow students serious.
-No class needs a representative that cares about his reputation amongst professors and teachers and will therefore avoid necessary conversations.
+No class needs a representative that cares about his reputation amongst professors and teachers and will, therefore, avoid necessary conversations.

 Make use of the advantage

-Something I found really amazing was that more than 90% of my fellow students were either to shy or too unselfconscious to become class representative.
-To put it simple: they didn´t wanted to take the responsibility; they hadn´t had the confidence to be responsible for their class.
+Something I found really amazing was that more than 90% of my fellow students were either too shy or too unselfconscious to become the class representative.
+To put it simply: they didn´t want to take the responsibility; they hadn´t had the confidence to be responsible for their class.
 Some others were not interested in being the representative at all.
 This means for you that you have a huge advantage towards those that are uncertain, which brings us to the next point: